aman4312/dukaan_bot/README.md

   /points - to check your points</br>
   /pay - make payment<br/>
   /feedback - give us your valuable feedback<br/>

+To run the bot

+1. Type !pip install python-telegram-bot==13.13 in your console
+2. Run the .ipynb file
+3. Click on start .

 Video Showing functionality of User side: